Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 "Nah, just ‘cuz you don’t feel it without the suit don’t mean it can’t be your body that’s the problem.
 The suit puts everythin’ under compression, adds load that ain’t normally there.
 Happens to all of us."

-"That... mngh... makes me feel a bit better…" Campbell admitted.
+"That... mngh... makes me feel a bit better..."
+Campbell admitted.

 "Yup.
 I actually needed surgery."

 "You?
 Why?"

 "Bro-science when I was sixteen.
-I was, uh…*really* strong as a kid.
+I was, uh...*really* strong as a kid.
 Like... crazy, *stupid* strong.
 And I kinda pushed myself pretty damn way too hard."

 Campbell couldn’t *quite* restrain a dry remark.
 "Oh really."